hl7dk/KL-dk-tools/input/pagecontent/StructureDefinition-KLToolsCareUrinStix-intro.md

 ### Scope and usage
 KLToolsCareUrinStix is an observation that holds the results of a urin dipstick meassurement.
 Each value requires an instance of this profile.
 Its intended use is Danish municipalities.
-A thirty second stand test is used to evaluate the fuctional ability, which meassure how many times a citizen may rise from a chair in 30 seconds.
-A thirty second stand test may be used and documented in this model without a special license.

 #### Test-setup
 Test is performed in urin which is no more than two hours old.
 The test-procedure for the dipstick, as descriped by the manufacturer, has been followed.